Difference between Lok Sabha and Rajya Sabha: Members & Powers

 Constitutional basis of Lok Sabha and Rajya Sabha

 The constitutional framework governing the Lok Sabha and Rajya Sabha is primarily outlined in Part V of the Indian Constitution (Articles 79–123).
-These articles delineate the composition, powers, functions, and procedures of both houses.
+These constitutional articles delineate the composition, powers, functions, and procedures of both houses.

 Articles 79, 80, 81 : Parliament and composition of Rajya Sabha/Lok Sabha